I know you’re drowning in tech headlines right now.

 Yeah, I said it.

-Look, I know some people will disagree with me on this.
-They’ll point to the billions being invested and say I’m missing the bigger picture.
-That virtual worlds are the future and we just need to be patient.
+Look, I know some people will disagree with me on this, they’ll point to the billions being invested, argue I’m missing the bigger picture, that virtual worlds are the future and we just need to be patient.
+Maybe they’re right.
+But the gap between what’s actually working and what’s been promised?
+It’s enormous.

 But here’s what I see when I look at the data.

 User numbers are flat or declining.
-The hardware is still clunky and expensive.
-And most importantly, nobody has figured out why regular people would want to spend hours in these virtual spaces.
+The hardware’s still clunky and expensive.
+But here’s the thing, nobody’s figured out why regular people would actually want to spend hours in these virtual spaces.

 The top tech news scookietech covers shows a pattern.
 Big announcements about metaverse projects.
 Then quiet updates about pivots and layoffs.